joegoldbeck/mongoose-encryption/README.md

 ## Acknowledgements

-Huge thanks goes out to [@stash](//github.com/stash) for pointing out the limitations of earlier versions of this plugin which lacked authentication and providing invaluable guidance and review on version 0.12.0.
+Huge thanks goes out to [Cinch Financial](https://www.cinchfinancial.com) for supporting this plugin through version 1.0, as well as [@stash](//github.com/stash) for pointing out the limitations of earlier versions which lacked authentication and providing invaluable guidance and review on version 0.12.0.

 ## License